 When weighing up different deals, things to check include:

 - What is the fee for transferring a balance?

 - What is the credit limit?

-- How long does the lower rate last?
+- How long does the lower rate or 0% interest rate last?

 - What is the interest rate after the deal ends?

 Lower rates are better, and zero is usually best.
 If you look for longer deals, you will have more chance to pay off your balance before higher rates kick in.

 However, watch out for the small print, particularly on balance transfer cards.
 Even an interest free credit card may still charge a fee (known as a handling or transfer fee) to transfer your balance.

 But if the fee is less than you're paying in extra interest on a more expensive card, it could still be worth doing.
 However, if it could take a long time to pay off your debt, be wary of lots of short balance transfer deals which could see the amount you pay on fees really add up.